SRES-666-119

 Who is hurt

-No group is directly or materially harmed by this resolution.
-Industries associated with historical asbestos use (such as construction, shipbuilding, and manufacturing) could face marginally increased public scrutiny during the designated week, though the resolution carries no regulatory or legal force.
+There are no direct groups materially harmed by this resolution.
+Industries that import or use asbestos-containing products may face modest reputational pressure from increased public awareness, though the resolution carries no regulatory or legal force.

 Supporters argue